nick-boey/Sharpitect/docs/quick-start.md

 ### Key Points

 - **People**: Define all actors that interact with your system.
-These names are referenced in `[C4UserAction]` attributes.
+These names are referenced in `[UserAction]` attributes.
 - **External Systems**: Third-party systems outside your control.
 - **External Containers**: Infrastructure components (databases, caches, storage) that don't exist as projects in your solution.
 - **Relationships**: A registry of allowed relationship names.
-Code annotations using `[C4Action]` must match these names exactly.
+Code annotations using `[Action]` must match these names exactly.

 ## Container Level